Weight Watchers Tip: Know Your Trigger Foods for Lasting Weight Loss Success

 - Salsa with veggies - the combinations are many.
 For me green beans and salsa was a go to snack in my early Weight Watchers days.
 (You can also make a little dip for your veggies by combining salsa and the fat free plain Greek yogurt.)

-- 94% fat free microwave popcorn – a lot of volume for minimal calories.
+- 94% fat-free microwave (affiliate link) popcorn - a lot of volume for minimal calories.
 I love that popcorn is considered a whole grain.

 - Baby carrots - another 0 PointsPlus choice that provides lots of chewing satisfaction.